BrightoKusi/Salesforce-PyDataManager/README.md

 # salesforce-data-manipulation
-demo on the extraction and manipulation of data of salesforce object data using simple-salesforce REST API
+Extraction, Querying and Manipulation of data of salesforce object data using simple-salesforce REST API

 # Salesforce Data Management Scripts